jcmturner/gokrb5/CONTRIBUTING.md

 #### Enhancements
 When raising enhancement requests or suggestions please include the following:
-* What the enhancment is or would do.
+* What the enhancement is or would do.
 * Why you need the enhancement or why you think it would be a good idea.
 * Any suggestions you may have on how to implement.